awsmin/Embed-Any-Documents/README.md

 * Added: Improved Block Design.
 * Fixed: Conflict with Lazy loading feature added by some themes and plugins.
 * Fixed: Browser viewer fallback for unsupported browsers not working.

+**V 2.6.1 - 2020-06-04**
+* Fixed: Fatal error during plugin updation in some installations.

+**V 2.6.0 - 2020-06-03**
+* Added: Browser Based viewer.
+* Fixed: Document Block automatic reload issue in Gutenberg editor.
+* Fixed: Preloader for Google viewer not hiding in some installations when document is loaded.
+* Fixed: Cache 'off' setting not working when 'Google' viewer is selected.
+* Improved: AMP support.
+* Other bug fixes and improvements.

 **V 2.5.0 - 2020-05-08**
 * Added: Pre-load screen for Google Docs viewer with reload and open in new tab options for better user experience.